+Students will receive consideration for a Federal Direct Student Loan by completing the FAFSA.
 All undergraduate and graduate students planning on borrowing a subsidized, unsubsidized or PLUS Loan for the first time are required to complete a new Federal Direct Loan Master Promissory Note and Federal Direct Loan Entrance Counseling.
 Specific instructions for applying and reapplying are indicated in the links below.

-- New (undergraduate) subsidized Federal Direct Student Loans made from July 1, 2012 to June 30, 2014 will not be eligible for subsidized interest benefits during the six-month grace period after a student graduates or falls below half-time enrollment.
+EFFECTIVE 2012-2013:New (undergraduate) subsidized Federal Direct Student Loans made from July 1, 2012 to June 30, 2014 will not be eligible for subsidized interest benefits during the six-month grace period after a student graduates or falls below half-time enrollment.
 Interest will accrue during the grace period and will be capitalized if unpaid by the borrower.